kontainapp/km/README.md

 * `make test MATCH=regexp` will build and only run tests matching regexp
 * tests/*.bats files is were the test control is

+## Debugging payloads

+See the Debugging section of `docs/testing.md` for an introduction to debugging km payloads.

 ## CI/CD

 We use Azure DevOps pipelines.
 See [docs/azure_pipeline.md](docs/azure_pipeline.md)